 - a.
 Food services will initially be limited and serving lines marked pursuant to social distancing guidelines.
 Based on current health standards in place as the season progresses, more food services may open, but with limits on lines and social distancing enforced.
 Menus may be modified to offer more pre-pared and pre-packaged options.
 All normal seating areas may be eliminated based on local health guidelines. - b.
 Permanent and portable restrooms will be operated in accordance with community health standards.
 Portable restrooms will be spaced out through the facility, sufficient in number for the capacity expected.
 Each restroom will be sanitized on a regular basis and be equipped with a self-contained hand sanitizer. - c.
-Unnecessary promotional activities will be eliminated: i.e., no autograph sessions, no VIP/promotional activities, no kids' activities, no large opening ceremonies, no large podium celebrations, etc. - d.
 Display/Vendor stands will be operated in accordance with local health standards.
 The number of participants per display/vendor area will be limited in accordance with social distancing guidelines.
-Vendors must have sanitizers at their work areas. - e.
-The common areas of the facility (i.e., Registration area, concessions, etc.) will receive regular cleaning with a commercial grade disinfectant solution either by spray or wiping. - f.
-All point of sale terminals (POS) such as cash registers and their attendant staff will have a physical barrier, typically a piece of clear plastic sheet, to provide an additional shield between actual face-to-face transmissions.
+Vendors must have sanitizers at their work areas. - d.
+The common areas of the facility (i.e., Registration area, concessions, etc.) will receive regular cleaning with a commercial grade disinfectant solution. - e.
+All point of sale terminals (POS) such as cash registers and their attendant staff will have a physical barrier, typically a clear plastic sheet, to provide an additional shield between actual face-to-face transmissions.